-- E. The percentage factor and set-aside requirements of this Section 4.18.060 shall not apply to contracts awarded for the remainder of any calendar year in which the contract-awarding authority is determined by the director, department of executive administration, to have met the applicable county utilization goals as established by this chapter.
-The percentage factor and set-aside provisions of this Section 4.18.060 shall again apply in each succeeding calendar year until the annual utilization goals for that year have been met by the contract-awarding authority. - F. For the Kingdome food and beverage concession contract, the set-aside method of achieving utilization goals shall apply. - G. The requirements of this Section 4.18.060 shall cease to apply to contracts awarded by King County and its departments on December 31, 1992, unless reenacted by the King County council.

-SECTION 5.
-Ordinance 5700, Section 6, as amended, and K.C.C.
+- E. The percentage factor and set-aside requirements of this Section 4.18.060 shall not apply to contracts awarded for the remainder of any calendar year in which the contract-awarding authority is determined by the director((7-department of executive administration)), with the advice of the administrator, to have met the applicable county utilization goals as established by this chapter.
+The percentage factor and set aside provisions of this Section 4.18.060 shall again apply in each succeeding calendar year until the annual utilization goals for that year have been met by the contract-awarding authority. - F. For the Kingdome food and beverage concession contract, the set aside method of achieving utilization goals shall apply. - G. The requirements of this Section 4.18.060 shall cease to apply to contracts awarded by King County and its departments on December 31, 1992, unless reenacted by the King County council. - SECTION 7.
+Ordinance No. 5700, Section 6, as amended, and K.C.C.
 4.18.070 are hereby amended as follows:

 Waivers.
-Contract-awarding authorities, along with or on behalf of responding parties and contractors, may apply for waiver of one or more requirements of this ordinance as they apply to a particular contract or contracts.
+Contract-awarding authorities, along with or on behalf of responding parties and contractors, may apply for waiver of one or more requirements of this chapter as they apply to a particular contract or contracts.

-- A. Waivers may be granted by the director, department of executive administration, in any of the following circumstances: - 1.
-When the needed goods and services are readily available from only one source, in which case the contracting-awarding authority shall, in addition to the requirements contained in Ordinance No. 4551, K.C.C.
-4.16.030, submit a written justification of the need for sole source treatment to the director, department of executive administration, who shall grant or deny the request for waiver within three business days; - 2.
-Emergencies, in which case emergency contracting shall be handled in accordance with the requirements of Ordinance No. 4551, K.C.C.
+- A. Waivers may be granted by the director((, department of executive administration,)), with the advice of the administrator, in any of the following circumstances: - 1.
+When the needed goods and services are readily available from only one source, in which case the contract awarding authority shall, in addition to the requirements contained in Ordinance No.

+4551, K.C.C.
+4.16.030, submit a written justification of the need for sole source treatment to the director((, department of executive administration,)) who shall grant or deny the request for waiver within three business days.

+- 2. Emergencies, in which case emergency contracting shall be handled in accordance with the requirements of Ordinance No. 4551, K.C.C.
 4.16.050. - 3.
-Contracts for which neither a minority nor a women's business is available to provide needed goods or services, in which case a waiver may be applied for in accordance with procedures to be developed by the director, department of executive administration.
-Prior to granting a waiver, the director, department of executive administration, shall certify that a minority/women's business is in fact not available to provide the needed goods and/or services. - 4.
-Contracts awarded to non-profit organizations, governments and governmental organizations, other than King County, including but not limited to municipal corporations, consortiums and associations of governmental agencies or officials and agencies created by interlocal agreement, per R.C.W.
-39.34, or by operation of state or federal law, where because of a responding party's non-profit status, ownership of the corporation or other entity cannot be determined.
-However, solely with the exception of contracts between King County and cities and towns where King County is the grantee for federal or state funds passed through to such jurisdictions, the waiver shall not apply to those profit-making contractors which contract with the referenced responding parties.
+Contracts for which neither a minority nor a women's business is available to provide needed goods or services, in which case a waiver may be applied for in accordance with procedures to be developed by the ((director, department of executive administration)) administrator.
+Prior to granting a waiver, the director((, department of executive administration,)) shall certify that a minority/women's business is in fact not available to provide the needed goods and/or services. - 4.
+Contracts awarded to non-profit organizations, governments and governmental organizations, ((other than King County;)) (including but not limited to municipal corporations, consortiums and associations of governmental agencies or officials and agencies created by interlocal agreement, per RCW 39.34, or by operation of state or federal law((s)), where because of a responding party's non-profit status, ownership of the corporation or other entity cannot be determined.
+However, solely with the exception of contracts between King County and cities and towns where King County is the grantee for federal or state funds passed through to such jurisdictions, the waiver shall not ((apply)) extend to those profit-making contractors which contract with the referenced responding parties. - 5.
+When available minority and/or women's businesses have given price quotes which are unreasonably high in that they exceed competitive levels beyond amounts which can be attributed to cover costs inflated by the present effects of discrimination.